TandinZangmo456/TandinZangmo456.github.io/_posts/2024-05-24-DBS101_FlippedClass10.md

 Concurrency control is sustained by making use of techniques such as locking or by numbering transactions for instance by granting timestamps.

-This is done at the end of the transaction to in order to ensure that the database constraints have not been broken.
+This is done at the end of the transaction in order to ensure that the database constraints have not been broken.

 **Isolation Levels**
 The different levels offer diverse degrees of isolation:

-Serializable: Provides full isolation socveillance Consistent read: falls short of being fully serializable, but prevents reading dirty data.
+Serializable: Provides full isolation surveillance Consistent read: falls short of being fully serializable, but prevents reading dirty data.
 Non-repeatable reads are allowed but only committed data can be read => Read Committed read uncommitted : This gives you a chance to read inconsistent data.